Musk abandons deal to buy Twitter; company says it will sue

 The trial court in Delaware frequently handles business disputes among the many corporations, including Twitter, that are incorporated there.

-Much of the drama has played out on Twitter, with Musk — who has more than 100 million followers — lamenting that the company was failing to live up to its potential as a platform for free speech.
+Much of the drama surrounding the deal has played out on Twitter, with Musk — who has more than 100 million followers — lamenting that the company was failing to live up to its potential as a platform for free speech.

-On Friday, shares of Twitter fell 5% to $36.81, well below the $54.20 that Musk had offered to pay.
+On Friday, shares of Twitter fell 5% to $36.81, well below the $54.20 that Musk agreed to pay.
 Shares of Tesla, meanwhile, climbed 2.5% to $752.29.
 After the market closed and Musk's letter was published, Twitter's stock continued to decline while Tesla climbed higher.

 "This is a disaster scenario for Twitter and its board,” Wedbush analyst Dan Ives wrote in a note to investors.
 He predicted a long court fight by Twitter to either restore the deal or get the $1 billion breakup fee.